 Analytics admin portal

 To configure data visualizations, click Analytics on the main navigation bar in OpenOps.
 When the Analytics view opens, click Admin Panel to proceed to the Analytics admin portal that is separate from the main OpenOps application.
+To sign in to the Analytics portal, useadmin as the username and the password defined with the OPS_ANALYTICS_ADMIN_PASSWORD variable in the .env file in your OpenOps installation folder.
+(If you haven’t changed the password, the default is please-change-this-password-1.)

 Building new charts

 - Configure your chart.
 Refer to this Superset documentation page if you need help.
+To preview the configured chart, click Create chart in the right pane.

 Connecting to external data sources

-- Click on + Database to connect to an external data source, such as your own Postgres instance or Google Sheets.
+- Click + Database to connect to an external data source, such as your own Postgres instance or Google Sheets.

 - Once you have created a database connection, if you’d like to upload CSVs to it, click the Edit icon for the database connection: